sg0703/Weather-React-Update/README.md

 ## Description

 For this project, I re-wrote the Weather App! using React.js.
 This app utilizes the OpenWeather API to get current weather conditions for any city that you search along with a 7 day forecast.
 The app also stores your past searches for future reference.
+Currently not a responsive/mobile design, that is in development.

 ![Screenshot](readme/screenshot.png)